martongyiran/CraftLogs/README.md

 ### Differences between v1.0.0 and v2.0.0
 The first version ignored every mvvm framework.
-The code was negligent: "It will be okey like this, just don'tt be buggy!".
+The code was negligent: "It will be okey like this, just don't be buggy!".
 It was templateable at some level, but not enough.
-The second version (this) is a more precise, more structured.
+The second version (this) is going to be more precise, more structured.
 \
 \
 \